GeekZoneHQ/contributing/README.md

 2. If the issue has the "epic" label, split it into specific tasks that you can complete in one sitting.
     1. Log a new issue
     2. Include "relates to epic issue #*x*" in the issue body
-    3. Assign yourself to the issue you just created using the same method as above.
+    3. Assign yourself to the issue you just created using `.take` as above.
 3. Start working on the issue using [Test Driven Development](https://youtu.be/llaUBH5oayw).
    1. Write tests ***first*** - vital
    2. Write code